Huguette CalandBribes de Corps

 About the Artist

-Huguette Caland was born in Lebanon in 1931, the only daughter of Bechara El Khoury, the first President of the newly independent Republic of Lebanon, and Laure Chiha, also a member of a prominent political and banking family.
-In 1951, she married Paul Caland, whose family was fiercely opposed to El Khoury’s nationalist politics.
-The artist was famously overweight, and much has been done with this biographic fact in exhibitions and criticism that focus on the body and its sensuousness, as well as her rebellious nature, which manifested, for example, in her openly taking a series of lovers while married.
+Huguette Caland was born in Lebanon in 1931, the only daughter of Bechara El Khoury, who became, in 1943, the first President of the newly independent Lebanese Republic, and Laure Chiha, a member of a prominent political and banking family.
+In 1952, she married Paul Caland, whose family was fiercely opposed to El Khoury’s nationalist politics.
+The couple had three children.
+In 1964, Caland’s father died—four years after her mother—following a 3-year struggle with cancer, during which time Caland had remained steadfast at his bedside.
+It was only after his death that she felt free to pursue a life as a professional artist.

-Having previously studied drawing privately for a year at the age of 16 with Fernando Manetti, an Italian artist working in Beirut as the primary educator at ALBA (the Lebanese Academy of Beaux-Arts and who also trained Helen Khal), she undertook study at the art department at the American University of Beirut, which adhered to a Bauhaus-style curriculum developed by a number of innovative educators, primarily from Chicago.
-Trained in the classroom, for example, of John Carswell, she established a studio in her family home in Kaslik, which she eventually shared for a short time with the artist and art critic, Helen Khal, also a close friend.
+Having previously studied drawing privately for a year at the age of sixteen with Fernando Manetti, an Italian artist working in Beirut as the primary educator at ALBA, Caland followed the encouragement of the Lebanese painter Aref El Rayess and began studying in the art department at the American University of Beirut.
+At the time, the department adhered to a Bauhaus-style curriculum developed by a number of innovative educators, many from Chicago.
+Trained in the classroom, for example, of the artist and Islamicist John Carswell, she learned to harness her aesthetic inclinations in formal studies of line and shape.